-BHS 698.
-Non-thesis Research.
+BHS 675.
+Special Topics.
 4 hour.

 This course will provide students with the opportunity to engage in inquiry and problem solving in the biomedical sciences.
 Students may engage in a research project or literature review on a topic related to health and disease.
 A written report will be the culmination of these activities.